Dr. Adrianne Fletcher is an assistant professor at Case Western Reserve University, Cleveland, Ohio:

-She has been a practicing social work professionally for the past two decades with work experience in child welfare, foster care, psychotherapy, Indian Child Welfare, Court Appointed Special Advocates, and Veterans.
+She has been counseling and practicing social work professionally for the past two decades with work experience in child welfare, foster care, psychotherapy, Indian Child Welfare, Court Appointed Special Advocates, and Veterans.

-Previously, an appointment as an Assistant Professor at the University of Wisconsin – Green Bay, and her current appointment as an assistant professor at The Jack, Joseph and Morton Mandel School of Applied Social Sciences at Case Western Reserve University, have allowed Adrianne to utilize her teaching and advising skills, and also provide consultation/service to agencies regarding issues of cultural humility.
-Further, she enjoys making herself available to facilitate discussions regarding the intractable thicket of race and culture for agencies and organizations who are aware that they are unaware.
+Previously, an appointment as an Assistant Professor at the University of Wisconsin – Green Bay, and her current appointment as an assistant professor at The Jack, Joseph and Morton Mandel School of Applied Social Sciences at Case Western Reserve University, have allowed Adrianne to use her teaching, advising, and counseling skills, and also provide consultation to agencies regarding issues of cultural humility.

-It is Adrianne’s desire to continue her research, which seeks remedies for the malady of negative implicit attitude among service professionals who work with individuals who are often marginalized, poor, physically exhausted, and emotionally challenged.
+Adrianne’s desire is to continue her research, which seeks remedies for the malady of negative implicit attitude among service professionals who work with individuals who are often marginalized, poor, physically exhausted, and emotionally challenged.

-Adrianne, and her husband Michael, have a desire to help those struggling in marriage, parenting, or other difficult family circumstances.
+Adrianne, and her husband Michael, have a desire to help those struggling in marriage, parenting, or to provide counseling for other difficult family circumstances.